wilfredinni/python-cheatsheet/blog/python-comprehensions-step-by-step.md

 ## Conclusion

-Every time I learn something new there is this urge to use it right away.
+Every time I learn something new, there is this urge to use it right away.
 When that happens, I force myself to stop and think for a moment...
 Should I change this big, nested and already messy looking _For Loop_ to a _List Comprehension_?
 Probably not.

 > Readability counts.
 [The Zen of Python](https://www.python.org/dev/peps/pep-0020/).